Why Facebook is no substitute for having your own website

 1. The freedom to create

-With your own site: you can design anything you like.
-You’re not limited to a blue-bordered 828 x 315 pixels, with a header image, some thumbnails and a timeline.
+With your own site you can design anything you like.
+You’re not limited to Facebook’s set design standards.

 Aside from having the freedom to create exactly what you want, you can integrate with any other site or application on the web.